flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 | `toplevel-no-modules`                       | There are no modules in the manifest.                                        | No         |

 [^1]: Unless the package existed before the linter.
-[^2]: Unless BaseApps or extensions.
-(Might also be granted on a case-by-case basis)
 [^3]: Granted for `extra-data`.
 [^4]: Exception only for tools that requires D-Bus access and for which the names are not predictable; this includes D-Bus tools and IDEs.
 In general it isn't allowed.
 [^5]: Only for console applications, graphical applications must have finish-args.